What is unique about our preschool?

 The advantages of sharing in a child's preschool experience provides the parent with a unique opportunity to see their child in the community learning environment and is able to develop a more knowledgeable approach to their child's education.

-We welcome grandparents, or other close relatives to participate and share in a parent's commitment at the school.
+We welcome grandparents, or other close relatives to participate and share in a parent's commitment in the school.
 Non-family caregivers can work in the classroom in lieu of the parent under certain circumstances, and with board approval.
-All non-parent and non-family caregivers must attend orientations, parent education classes and submit all paperwork.
+All parents and caregivers who participate in the classroom must attend orientations, parent education classes and submit all paperwork.

 Please check the school calendar for an overview of the school's annual activities; a final version is put out at orientation.

 What is a workday?

 A workday is a parent's regular workday in the classroom.
 One parent must work in the classroom once a week.